Bird Watching in Nepal: Rare Birds in Great Sceneries

 Source: Google

 Turdoides nipalensis, the Spiny Babbler, is very rare in Nepal.
 Because of this, bird lovers yearn to have a glimpse once in their lifetime.
-Medium-sized, this bird looks spiny, mainly at its tail and backside feathers.
-In scrublands, forest edges, and low-lying areas, mainly in central and eastern Nepal, these can be found.
-The Spiny Babbler is seen in pairs or small groups, and it is considered an event to spot this rare bird because of its very limited distribution.
+Medium-sized, it looks spiny mainly in its tail and backside feathers.
+These can be seen in scrublands, forest edges, and low-lying areas mainly in central and eastern Nepal.
+It is seen in pairs or very small groups of spiny babblers, and a rare event to sport the bird because of its very limited distribution.
+3. Bengal Florican

 3. Bengal Florican